-Saving is an important goal because it allows us to meet financial obligations when it comes to unexpected emergencies and to prepare for a more comfortable retirement.
-Saving alone will not create wealth and that is why it is crucial to be disciplined in moving savings from your bank accounts to your investment accounts.
+Saving money is important because it allows us to meet financial obligations when it comes to unexpected emergencies and to prepare for a more comfortable retirement.
+The act of saving alone will not create wealth and that is why it is crucial to be disciplined and have a plan to turn your savings into wealth .

 Set Realistic Spending Reduction Goals